2019 FIFA Women's World Cup Group F

 Group F of the 2019 FIFA Women's World Cup took place from 11 to 20 June 2019.
 The group consisted of Chile, Sweden, Thailand and the United States.
 The top two teams, the United States and Sweden, advanced to the round of 16.
+It was the fifth successive World Cup (and the sixth from seven tournaments played) in which Sweden and the United States were drawn together in the group stage.